 One-inch wide reflective tape down the length of a fender is wide enough to be very visible.
 Reflective tape serves well on the back of a bike helmet, back of bicycling gloves and forearms of jackets.
 Mounting a blinking tail light on your bike which is more conspicuous than a steady tail light is also a good idea.

 The emergency departments are spreading this safety message based on real cases they have seen.
-“We are working to spread the word on how everyone can be safer during evening and night hours,” says Barb Karsten, Waupun Memorial Hospital outpatient services director.
+“We are working to spread the word on how everyone can be safer during evening and night hours,” says Diane Posthuma, Waupun Memorial Hospital outpatient services director.
 “Our team at Waupun came together to create an informative display on night safety and drew names to win items that can be used for personal safety in the dark, like vests, dog leashes, reflective tape and more.”

-In addition to ensuring others see you in the dark, Karsten also provides insight into personal safety measures.
+In addition to ensuring others see you in the dark, Posthuma also provides insight into personal safety measures.
 Invite a companion to provide strength and safety in numbers.
 If walking, running or biking alone, let someone know the route you are taking and how long you will be gone.
 And, avoid headphones when walking or running.
 Headphones diminish your ability to hear car horns and voices.
 Stay in well-lit areas.